-If you buy one of the latest Android smartphones, then you’ll want to check out our tips for Android 7.0 Nougat and Android 6.0 Marshmallow to uncover some great features.
+If you buy one of the latest Android smartphones, then you’ll want to check out our tips for Android 8.0 Oreo and Android 7.0 Nougat to uncover some great features.
 We also have a wide range of other Android guides including everything from how to block calls on your Android phone to how to shut off Android notifications.
 You’ll also find a lot of tips and troubleshooting articles for popular Android devices, so take a look.